-Kennedy Space Center was formed on July 1, 1962 – when NASA needed more land than was available at CCAFS for providing launch requirements of its crewed lunar missions.
-At the time, NASA believed it would need a super heavy-lift launch vehicle with three to eight F-1 main engines in its first stage.
-The potential impact zone if these launches went wrong required large areas of isolation from population centers, and CCAFS could not accommodate these requirements.
+Kennedy Space Center was created when NASA needed more land than CCAFS was capable of providing for the launch of its lunar missions.
+At the time, NASA believed it would need a large vehicle with three to eight F-1 main engines in its first stage.
+The blast danger if these launches went wrong required large areas of isolation from other facilities, and CCAFS could not accommodate these requirements.

 After a short study period, NASA committed to a launch site on Merritt Island, just north of Cape Canaveral.
 NASA began purchasing the land in 1962 and finished in 1964.

 Construction of the facilities needed to support the lunar landing began after careful study to determine the best method to support the vehicles that would launch the spacecraft.
 The launch vehicles required for this effort would dwarf all those that had come before them and they created challenges that had not yet been encountered by engineers.

 To support the enormous vehicles, NASA decided to adopt a mobile launch concept.
 Up until that time, launch vehicles had been assembled on the launch pad and then launched after a potentially lengthy stay there.
 NASA wanted to assemble the huge Saturn vehicle inside a protected building, then move it to the launch pad, where it would remain only a short time before launching.
 This way, the assembly facilities would be protected from any launch mishaps, the launch pad would not be occupied for too long, and the launch vehicle would spend most of its time protected from the elements.
 The only question that remained for NASA was how to get the enormous Saturn from its assembly facility to its pad.